 Karl Oles

 Karl Oles, a partner of the firm practicing in the Construction and Design group, has for more than 30 years helped owners, architects, engineers, and contractors solve complex legal problems through negotiation, mediation, arbitration, and trial.
 Karl has also drafted, negotiated, and analyzed multimillion-dollar design and construction contracts on a wide variety of construction projects.
 He has served as an arbitrator on the American Arbitration Association’s construction panel.
 He is coauthor of the current standard treatise on Washington lien law (available for free by following this link).
-He has been listed in The Best Lawyers in America© for Litigation-Construction from 2013 to 2018.
+He has been listed in The Best Lawyers in America® for Litigation-Construction from 2013 to the present.

 Click here for Karl Oles' full bio.